Implementing Retry Queues in Axios Interceptors

 1. Architectural Context: Why Axios Interceptors Need Retry Queues

+The task here is wiring a single Axios response interceptor to catch 429 and 5xx failures, hand them to a managed queue, and replay them under controlled backoff and concurrency.
+This is the browser-side realization of the patterns in the parent Retry Queue Implementation guide, scoped to one HTTP client.
 High-throughput single-page applications frequently encounter HTTP 429 (Too Many Requests) and 503 (Service Unavailable) responses during traffic spikes, backend degradation, or aggressive API gateway throttling.
-Naive client-side retry logic—typically implemented as immediate setTimeout loops or synchronous while blocks—exacerbates backend load through thundering herd effects, often collapsing already strained services.
-Implementing retry queues at the transport layer decouples request generation from execution, preserving Frontend Resilience & UX Handling without blocking the main JavaScript thread or degrading perceived application performance.
+Naive client-side retry logic β€” typically immediate setTimeout loops or synchronous while blocks β€” exacerbates backend load through thundering herd effects, often collapsing already strained services.
+Implementing retry queues at the transport layer decouples request generation from execution, preserving the broader goals of Frontend Resilience & UX Handling without blocking the main JavaScript thread or degrading perceived application performance.

 Unlike traditional polling strategies that consume CPU cycles and exhaust browser socket pools, an Axios response interceptor intercepts failures synchronously, evaluates the failure context, and offloads the retry decision to a managed queue.
 The calling component receives a deferred Promise immediately, allowing UI state to remain responsive while the queue manager orchestrates backoff, concurrency limits, and eventual replay.
 This architectural shift transforms uncontrolled retry storms into deterministic, observable request flows.